klaasnicolaas/pypackage-template/README.md

 ## Start developing on this template

-The project uses [Poetry][poetry] for dependencies management and packaging.
-Make sure you have it installed in your development machine.
-To install the development dependencies in a virtual environment, type:
+This Python template project relies on [Poetry][poetry] as its dependency manager, providing comprehensive management and control over project dependencies.

+You need at least:

+- Python 3.10+
+- [Poetry][poetry-install]

+Install all packages, including all development requirements:

 ```shell
 poetry install